 Headlamps with multiple light settings usually offer two types of lighting: flood and long-throw.
 Some headlamps have a combination of the two.
 Floodlighting casts a broad cone of light over a shorter distance and is ideal for digging something out of your pack, reading a map, or setting up camp in the dark.
 The human eyes can see in about a 100-degree cone in front of the face, and most floodlighting illuminates that area.

-Headlamps are also starting to provide two different colors of light: warm and white.
-The newer warm light, found on the Nitecore UT27 MCT Pro and Fenix HL18R-T V2.0 Rechargeable Headlamp, can be easier on the eyes for extended periods and feels less harsh than the traditional white light used by most headlamps.
+Some newer headlamps feature both warm and white light.
+The warm light, such as that found on the Nitecore UT27 MCT Pro, can feel less harsh on long runs than the traditional white light used by most headlamps.

 Type of Battery

 Headlamps generally use rechargeable batteries or AAA or AA batteries.
-There are a few varieties of rechargeable batteries, including Petzl’s proprietary Core rechargeable battery and the 18650 lithium-ion rechargeable battery found in many of the headlamps above.
-The commonly used 2,600-milliAmp-hour 18650 battery is popular for its low cost, reliability, energy density-to-weight ratio, and ability to recharge many times.
+We reviewed only rechargeable headlamps in this guide, many of which are also compatible with AAA batteries.
+There are wide varieties of rechargeable batteries, including Petzl’s proprietary Core rechargeable battery and the 18650 lithium-ion rechargeable battery found in many of the headlamps above.
+The 18650 battery is used across many industries, and is popular for its low cost, reliability, energy density-to-weight ratio, and ability to recharge many times.
+While none made it into this guide, the larger 21700 battery is commonly used in more powerful headlamps.

 Generally, we recommend choosing a headlamp with a rechargeable battery since it’s more efficient, convenient, and better for the environment.
-Some headlamps, like the Fenix HL18R-T V2.0 Rechargeable Headlamp and Nitecore UT27 MCT Pro, can either run off their included rechargeable battery or AAA batteries.
+Some headlamps, like the Nitecore UT27 MCT Pro and Black Diamond Sprinter 500, can either run off their included rechargeable battery or AAA batteries.

 This is ideal for situations where you may not have access to an outlet or battery bank to charge your headlamp.
 Carrying spare AA or AAA batteries in your pack is often easier and lighter than making sure you always have a charged power bank in your pack.